• Skip to primary navigation

 Ragi Roti Recipe

-Ragi Roti is a healthy roti made with ragi flour mixed with onion and green chillies.
-It is soft but little chewy and have a mild nutty taste from ragi.
+Ragi Roti is a healthy breakfast dish made using ragi flour, onion, curry leaves, green chillies and salt.
+It is soft but little chewy and has a mild nutty taste, these are healthy, gluten fren and tastes so good.
 This roti recipe is really good for breakfast or even as light snack when you feel hungry and want something wholesome and filling.

 Prep Time10 minutes mins